 Just because you have one or some of these symptoms, it does not mean you have prostate cancer.
 Sometimes symptoms can be dues to an enlarged prostate that is not related to cancer.

 When you speak to a doctor about these symptoms they may perform some testes to determine the cause.
-A Digital Rectal Exam (DRE) is a physical exam done by a medical professional which assess the prostate gland, and a Prostate-Specific Antigen (PSA) may be done test measures PSA levels in your blood, which can indicate prostate-related issues.
+A Digital Rectal Exam (DRE) is a physical exam done by a medical professional which assess the prostate gland, and a Prostate-Specific Antigen (PSA) blood test may be carried out to measure PSA levels, which can indicate prostate-related issues.

-If further investigation is needed, additional tests like a prostate biopsy (which involves taking a tissue sample from the prostate and testing it for cancerous cells) or imaging scans may be recommended.
+If further investigation is needed, contact your healthcare provider, you may be recommend additional screening tests like a prostate biopsy (which involves taking a tissue sample from the prostate and testing it for cancerous cells) or an imagine scan.
 Following the diagnostic tests, your doctor will be able to make a prostate cancer diagnosis and discuss treatment options, if necessary.

 There are a number of effective treatment options available for prostate cancer